Wabinab/xenoblade-chronicles-2/src/15_history.md

 "His fellow...?
 You don't mean?!"

-She approved his hypothesis.
+She approved her guesses.
 "Indeed.
 The Praetor is Malos's Driver."

 "**HUH!!!**" Everyone jumped on their feet.
 Such holy awakened such evil, how could he?